GeoZarr Mini Spec¶

 dimension_names |

-an array of unique strings | all array axes must be uniquely named. |
+an array of unique strings | All array axes must be uniquely named |

 Example¶